Skip to content

 else:

-# Return all input values first, then formatted_string and saved_file_path
+# Return formatted_string and saved_file_path FIRST (fixed positions 0,1),

 @classmethod